wyattlovesgrapes/hyperfy/docs/commands.md

 Sets your name.
 This is currently the only way to change your name, until the UI for it is built.
+This is stored locally on your device and will erase by clearing your browser cache.